 If you end up settling down in one of the countries with free unlimited landline calls, you could also get a free skype forwarding number that will ring your new landline phone when someone calls you.
 Tricky stuff!

-Using Hola Better Internet you can make your IP address appear to coming from the United States and thus get around those restrictions.
+Using Hola Better Internet you can make your IP address appear to come from the United States and thus get around those restrictions.